JervisMurzello/opendatawindsor/README.md

 ## Installation

-### color: #0f85ef At first you need to install devtools package if you haven't
+###  At first you need to install devtools package if you haven't:

 ```
 install.packages("devtools")
 ```

-### color: #0f85ef You can install the development version from Github with:
+###  You can install the development version from Github with:

 ```
 devtools::install_github("JervisMurzello/opendatawindsor")